What Is a Firewall

 Application Layer Firewall (WAF)

 A WAF (Web Application Firewall) inspects HTTP/HTTPS traffic at the application layer.
 It can detect and block attacks specific to web applications, such as SQL injection and cross-site scripting (XSS).
 Deep Packet Inspection (DPI) enables it to scrutinize the actual content of communications.
+Combined with security headers, it can further strengthen web application defenses.

 Next-Generation Firewall (NGFW)